What Is Intelligent Document Processing?

 IDP examples in practice

-A claims workflow might split a packet into forms, letters, scans, and supporting records, extract the fields required by the claim system, and route edge cases to a specialist instead of treating every page as ready for straight-through processing.
+A claims flow can split a packet into forms, letters, scans, and records.
+It pulls out the fields the claim system needs.
+Hard cases go to a specialist.

 Ask cited questions over your documents